seeekr/crudl/README.md

     </div>
 )
 ```
+Notice that the react component will obtain two props `onProceed()` and `onCancel()` which you can use to control the progression of the action.

 ### Pagination

 A list view can display paginated data.
-In order to do so, the `list` action must return an array with an extra attribute `pagination` which provides the necessary pagination information.
+In order to do so, the `list(req)` action must resolve to an array with an extra attribute `pagination` which provides the necessary pagination information.
 Two pagination types are currently supported:
 - **Numbered** pagination: Each page has a cursor (typically a number, and can be accessed directly.
 Pages are numbered from 1 to N. The `pagination` attribute is of the form
     ```js
     {